babak2/AA_OD_Analyzer/README.md

 | ...   | ...             | ...                |

-An example is located in `example_data` directory.
+An example is located in the `example_data` directory.

 ## Output Format